 - In the new economy we want science and technology to advance as quickly as possible, so our new city’s task allocation system will prioritize research and development.
 Researchers will be creating new drugs, new robots, new CPU and laptop designs, etc. In addition, people can do R&D on their own as described in Appendix C and D.

 There are three huge advantages to this new economic system for every resident:

 - There is no poverty.
 Anyone who contributes their productive hours into the system partakes in the bounty of the new economy.

 - As AI, robots, automation, etc. take over more and more of the work, the amount of work that residents need to do declines.
 For example, when researchers create robots that wash dishes in the restaurants, people no longer need to wash dishes, so there are no more dish washing tasks assigned to people.
 The workload of the city goes down, and everyone in the city benefits.

-- “Prices” are now completely rational.
+- “Prices” in our new city will be completely rational.
 The “price” of anything is the number of human hours needed to create it.
 Rational pricing eliminates the concentration of wealth.
 If it takes five minutes of human time to create a shirt, then a resident can have the shirt by contributing five minutes of productive time to the system.

 Questions and Objections

 Inevitably, people will have questions and thoughts about any new system, so let’s address them here.
 If you have additional questions, please ask them in the forum.

 The most common objection goes something like this: “Your ideas fly in the face of common sense.
 What you are proposing cannot possibly work.
 Capitalism is the only economic system that works.”